describo/crate-builder-component/README.md

 ```

 The last line in the config (`"./node_modules/@describo/\**/*.vue",`) is the important part.
 Here
-we're telling tailwind to process css in the component classes.
-Without that, t styling in the
+we're telling tailwind to process css in the component .vue files.
+Without that, the styling in the
-component.
-Other than this, ensure you set up tailwind for your environment as per _their_
+component won't be used.
+Other than this, ensure you set up tailwind for your environment as per
-documentation.
+_their_ documentation.

+## Vue Router Dependency

+The app requires a functioning vue router setup in your app as shown following.

+## Install the package

 -   `npm install --save @describo/crate-builder-component`

+## Wire it up

 -   Plug it into your Vue app.
 It will look something like: